A Short Story

 “I’ll be right back,” Lenny winked at him and disappeared behind the abandoned mall.

 Lenny looked at him, and grinned through the haze, gunning the motor.
 “On three, kid.”
+He yelled, barely audible over the burble of the ancient V8.

 “On three,” John answered, still wondering when he was going to wake up from the dream.

 He heard the Hellcat’s motor rev up, he held the brakes down on his own car, loading the motors.
 He could hear the groan as car sunk lower to the road than he’d ever felt.
 There was no noise, like with the ancient petrol-burner, but he felt that power at his command.
+He knew he would have to be careful with the launch, with so much torque.
+But maybe the all wheel drive would help.
+The old movies said so, anyway.

 “One.”
 He heard the old man’s voice, barely audible over the roar.

 The Tesla-powered Precedent had nothing else left to give as she leveled at out 174.
-And yet everything was smooth, like flying through the air, and John enjoyed it for a moment, even as the Hellcat pulled ahead to a final lead.
+And yet everything was smooth, like flying through the clouds, and John enjoyed it for a moment, even as the Hellcat pulled ahead to a final lead.
 The brake lights blinked, and he slowed down rapidly, the air resistance quickly dropping his speed.

 He never saw the old man again.